perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 Some issues need multiple people to work together, and gnarly issues take time to work through.
-Given most of this is volunteer effort, giving people 4 days together gives an opportunity to push through things that might not otherwise happen.
+Given most of this is volunteer effort, giving people 4 days together gives an opportunity to push through things that might not otherwise happen, or would perhaps take a long time ("a face-to-face conversation is worth 1000 emails", or as nine put it "high-speed discussions got us to a point that would have taken us a year via email").
+4 days of concentrated time with the right neighbours.

 Having people together means it's also an opportunity to have face-to-face discussions to plan things that might be done after